Big House (Moccasin, Arizona): History

 In the late 1800s, LDS Church leaders organized settlement in southern Utah and Northern Arizona.
 One settlement on the Arizona Strip, Pipe Spring, was settled in 1870.
 At about the same time, the community of Moccasin was established at Moccasin Spring, about four miles north of Pipe Spring.
 Both communities were located on the Mormon Honeymoon Trail, so-called because it linked communities in the Little Colorado region with St. George, Utah, location of the first LDS Temple completed in Utah.

 The Big House was built in about 1875 by Dellie Webb and Heber Ayers, carpenters and craftsmen associated with the Orderville United Order.
 The new house was called the "Big House" because other Moccasin residences at the time were generally one-room cabins.
 The house was built for John Covington and his family, who were given "stewardship" of the Moccasin property and were designated caretakers of it for the Orderville United Order.
-In 1883, Christopher B. Heaton replaced Covington as caretaker of the Big House and other Moccasin property.
+In 1883, Christopher Beilby Heaton (1852-1895) replaced Covington as caretaker of the Big House and other Moccasin property.